PeterHUistyping/PeterHUistyping.github.io/asset/blog/markdown/blog5BlogUpdate.md

 **More update coming soon...**

+15 Dec 2024
+Update homepage Contact section with a compact layout.

 20 Nov 2024
 Update homepage layout and publication and academic research section.
 Merge Publication and Experience sections into the Research section.